Become a Star! 5 Websites to Learn English from Movie Scripts

 This script will help intermediate learners improve their English skills.
 The movie contains many friendly conversations, as well as more technical language spoken by professionals.
 The longer scenes that have only one character are beneficial for learners as they provide longer sections of English to focus on.

-From action and thriller to romance and comedy, you have the chance to really challenge yourself with different movie genres.
+From action and thriller to romance and comedy, you have the chance to really challenge yourself with different topics and genres.
 Watching a film about magic, war or history will introduce you to new and fascinating vocabulary.

 So say goodbye to the days of memorizing English off a page word for word.
 Jump online, choose a movie script and prepare for the most memorable English lesson you’ve ever had!